mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/04_intermezzo_debugging_1.md

 This is why debugging is our third key engineering practice.
-The better you are at debugging, the less time you spend not knowing what is going on, and the more effective you will be both here and in industry.
+The better you are at debugging, the less time you spend not knowing what is going on, and the more effective you will be — both here and in the industry.

 It's time to explain Change Debugging and Discovery Debugging.